JuliaSmoothOptimizers/NLPModelsJuMP.jl/README.md

-# JuMPNLPModels
+# NLPModelsJuMP

 This package provides nonlinear programming models as implemented by [NLPModels](https://github.com/JuliaSmoothOptimizers/NLPModels.jl), through the use of [JuMP](https://github.com/JuliaOpt/JuMP.jl).

-**Disclaimer**: JuMPNLPModels is *not* developed or maintained by the JuMP developers.
+**Disclaimer**: NLPModelsJuMP is *not* developed or maintained by the JuMP developers.

 See the documentation on NLPModels for the general description of NLPModels.
 Here, we focus on the use of JuMP to create these.

 ## NLPModels from a JuMP

-JuMPNLPModels provides conversion between MathProgBase models and NLPModels.
+NLPModelsJuMP provides conversion between MathProgBase models and NLPModels.

 ## LICENSE